Uhura, NASA Airborne Astronomy Ambassador, Flies In Real Space and Recruits Astronauts

 Beloved and dedicated Uhura has recruited many astronauts that include Sally Ride, our first American woman astronaut; Colonel Guion Bluford, the first African-American astronaut; Judith Resnik from my home state; Ronald McNair; Charles Bolden (NASA head since 2009); and Lori Garver, a former NASA executive.

-Uhura Recruits Actors To Work For NASA
+Uhura Recruits for NASA

 Nichelle Nichols has been an advocate and promoter of space exploration and aerospace careers for generations of people since the 1960s.
 She still makes Star Trek films with George Takei (a survivor of American WWII Japanese Internment camps) and Walter Koenig (who really is of Russian descent) on the Internet.